 You can find a prebuilt link for your site (with the correct domain and auth key) by going to Memberium > Settings > Webhooks/Links:

 Copy that link, and just replace the ending /yourpage/ with the relative permalink of your course.
 For example, if your course was located at yourdomain.com/courses/goldcourse then you’d place “/courses/goldcourse/” at the end.

 2) Create the Second Automation

-3) Configure Memberium to Run the Second Automation when a Member Logs In
+3) Configure Memberium to Trigger the Second Automation when a Member Logs In

 As you can see above, you can easily chain multiple emails with varying messages and timings.